 Dr. Jay A. Goble

 Dr. Jay lives in San Ramon and spends his days engaged in videography pursuits.
-He takes the video for the CWA's web-based wildlife and wetlands conservation education and welcomes all new and existing members at the CWA.
+He takes video for California Waterfowl's wildlife, wetlands, and conservation education programs

 Dr. Jay studied Dental Surgery at Loyola University in Chicago and founded a non-profit organization for wildlife video production.
-He enjoys hunting in Sutter Basin, and his term on the board ends in 2017.
+He enjoys hunting in the Sutter Basin, and his term on the board ends in 2017.
 Dr. Jay is a proud Bronze Benefactor.

-Peter lives in Sacramento and retired from a career in banking He is a Life Sponsor and is intereted in finance and youth education.
+Peter lives in Sacramento and retired from a career in banking He is a Life Sponsor and is interested in finance and youth education.
 Peter hunts in the Butte Sink.
-His term ends in 2015.
+His term ends in 2018.